Dorking F.C.: History

-After playing in the Mid-Surrey League in the early 1900s, Dorking were founder members of the Surrey County Senior League in 1922, and moved in 1956 to its current ground in Meadowbank Park, having previously played at a ground in Pixham Lane.
+After playing in the Mid-Surrey League in the early 1900s, Dorking was a founder member of the Surrey County Senior League in 1922 and moved in 1956 to its current ground in Meadowbank Park, having previously played at a ground in Pixham Lane.
 The club joined the Corinthian league in 1956 and then the Athenian League in 1963.
 The club merged with Guildford City of the Southern League in 1974 to form Guildford & Dorking United, with Meadowbank as the home ground.
 However, after just two seasons, the club collapsed in mid-season, with another club being formed called Dorking Town in 1977 to complete its predecessor's remaining games before joining the Surrey Senior League in 1977–78.
 In 1983, by then playing in the Isthmian League, the club reverted its name to Dorking F.C.

-In 1989–90 season Dorking reached the final of the Surrey Senior Cup, one of the oldest cup competitions with the first final contested in 1882–83.
-This was an achievement the club had only once previously managed in 1885–86 season some 104 years previously.
-Unfortunately they lost both finals.
+In 1989–90 season Dorking reached the final of the Surrey Senior Cup, one of the oldest cup competitions, with the first final contested in 1882–83.
+This was an achievement the club had only once previously managed in the 1885–86 season, some 104 years previously.
+They lost both finals.

-In the 1992–93 season, they reached the first round proper of the FA Cup for the first time in their history losing out 3–2 to Peter Shilton's Plymouth Argyle.
+In the 1992–93 season, they reached the first round proper of the FA Cup for the first time in their history, losing 3–2 to Peter Shilton's Plymouth Argyle.

-In 1994/5 Steve and Andy Lunn took over the management roles left at the end of this season and rejoined in 2001/2 season and decided to try and put together a locally based side with great success getting to the last 16 of the FA Vase losing on penalties to Burgess Hill, the first couple of seasons saw them consolidate in Division 2 South of the Ryman League.
-2004/5 they beat Dartford away in FA Cup and repeated the success the following Season.
+In the 2001–2 season Dorking reached the last 16 of the FA Vase, losing on penalties to Burgess Hill.
+In 2004–5 Dorking defeated Dartford away in the FA Cup and repeated the success the following season.

-In the 2004–05 season, they played in the Isthmian League Division Two and gained promotion in 2005/ to Division 1 South of Isthmian League but were relegated after just one season.
-The following season as a result of the restructuring of non-league football they joined the Combined Counties Football League.
-In 2007/8 following the sacking of Steve and Andy Lunn due to the pair apparently taking the club in the wrong direction the club suffered relegation from the league's Premier Division in 2007/08, playing one season in Division One before gaining promotion back into the Premier division through the play-offs.
+In the 2004–05 season, they played in the Isthmian League Division Two and gained promotion in 2005–06 to Division 1 South of Isthmian League but were relegated after just one season.
+The following season, as a result of the restructuring of non-league football they joined the Combined Counties Football League.
+In 2007–8 the club suffered relegation from the league's Premier Division in 2007–08, playing one season in Division One before gaining promotion back into the Premier Division through the play-offs.